RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 See the Bylaws of Von Cramm, Inc for a more complete description of these duties.

-Note: The Secretary should search out ways to record, consolidate and organize the written works of Von Cramm.
+Note: The Secretary should search out ways to record, consolidate and organize the written works of Redbud.
 This may include working with other officers to consolidate handbook materials, conglomerating stuff in the databases, or presenting information (newsletter or important meeting minutes) on our website.
 One area of overlap: The Secretary should work with the HM to ensure that a scrapbook is made (perhaps as a HIP) at least once a year.

 The compensation for the position of Secretary includes no cook group, no HIP, 1/5 off rent for a single room.<sup>35</sup> The secretary must do a chore.<sup>23</sup><sup>,</sup><sup>24</sup><sup>,</sup><sup>29</sup>